starsimhub/styleguide/2_python.md

     return self.day(end_day) - self.day(start_day)
 ```

+See the "Naming" section below for another example of why type hints are not usually used.

 ### 3.2 Line length ([GSG32](https://google.github.io/styleguide/pyguide.html#32-line-length))

 **Difference**: Long lines are not *great*, but are justified in some circumstances.